SolaceMike/Enterprise-Stats-Sample-Receiver/README.md

 ## Building the sample

 The build uses Gradle.
-Simple execute the assmeble target by executing the following command:
+Simple execute the assemble target by executing the following command:

    gradlew assemble